lski/lski-request/README.md

 ## Test

-After building the distribution you can run a test to ensure the project still works.
-You have a couple of options, either via gulp and the command line or via web browser.
+To test the source file you have a couple of options, either via gulp and the command line or via a web browser.
 For gulp in the command line run `gulp test`, which will activate karma via phantomjs and output the results into the console.
 For the browser, run any web server that can display static files from the root of the project and navigate to `/test`.